stashed/stash/docs/guides/monitoring/coreos.md

       app: stash
 ```

 Here, we have two endpoints at `spec.endpoints` field.
-One is `pushgateway` that exports backup and recovery metrics and another is `admission` which exports operator metrics.
+One is `pushgateway` that exports backup and recovery metrics and another is `api` which exports operator metrics.

-Stash exports operator metrics in TLS secure `admission` endpoint.
+Stash exports operator metrics via TLS secured `api` endpoint.
 So, Prometheus server need to provide certificate while scrapping metrics from this endpoint.
 Stash has created a secret named `stash-apiserver-certs` with this certificate in `demo` namespace as we have specified that we will deploy Prometheus in that namespace through `--prometheus-namespace` flag.
 We have to specify this secret in Prometheus crd through `spec.secrets` field.
 Prometheus operator will mount this secret at `/etc/prometheus/secrets/stash-apiserver-cert` directory of respective Prometheus pod.
 So, we need to configure `tlsConfig` field to use that certificate.
 Here, `caFile` indicates the certificate to use and `serverName` is used to verify hostname.
 In our case, the certificate is valid for hostname `server` and `stash-operator.kube-system.svc`.

 Let's check secret `stash-apiserver-cert` has been created in demo namespace.